homarques/ireos-extension/README.md

 https://doi.org/10.1145/3394053

-Included in this distribution is an example data set (WBC_withoutdupl_norm) which consists of 223 objects, each with 9 attributes, this data set is a modified version of the publicly available real world datasets from the UCI repository.
+Included in this distribution is an example data set (WBC_withoutdupl_norm) which consists of 223 objects, each with 9 attributes, this data set is a modified version of the publicly available real world datasets from the UCI repository.<br>
 Also it is included an evaluation example performed in the file src/usp/icmc/lapad/Main.java.

 ## <a name="references">Loading dataset</a>